Milan is elegance, sophistication and the finest fashion.

 Rather spend your time in one of our cafés, bars and restaurants?
-We’ve got some great restaurants like All Bar One, Giraffe, and even a Wetherspoon.
-To celebrate your trip to Milan in style, you could head to the Bottega Prosecco Bar for a glass of fizz.
+We’ve got some great restaurants like Factory Bar and Kitchen, Giraffe, and even a Wetherspoon.
 Or, if you just fancy a coffee, you have a choice of Costa, Pret a Manger and Caffé Nero.

 We have five fantastic airport lounges where you can relax for a small fee.
 Enjoy comfortable seating, unlimited and fast Wi-Fi, runway views and complimentary refreshments.